reruo321/Java_Practice/Chapter-09/README.md

 File class defines a plenty of fields and methods to examine and edit files.

 ## RandomAccessFile
+### Random Access
 Default order of reading or writing information to the file in computer system is sequential, and it is called "sequential acceess".
+On the other hand, "random access" (direct access) allows the computer system to read or write information anywhere in the data file, using indexing.

+While sequential access has advantages when accessing information in the same order all the time and faster than random access, random access gives easier data searching for the user.